If you have to face the software development buying process, you probably want to know:

 - Online reviews – imagine that you’re browsing the internet because you want to buy, for example, a new car.
 Assuming that you don’t have one specific model in mind, what will be the first thing that you look at?
 Reviews and opinions from people that already used this car, right?
 When choosing a software house, reviews and opinions matter as well.

 Is that all?
 Not really.
-Here’s what you need to look for according to Adam:
+Here’s what you need to look for:

 Pay attention to the experience, references and portfolio of the software house.
 It’s all worth checking out before starting any talks.
 Start by checking which field a given software house specializes in, what projects it has implemented, what technologies it has the most experience with, whether it has implemented projects similar to yours, and which companies it works or has worked with.
 Remember that software houses, due to having signed NDA (confidentiality) agreements, can’t always boast of their best successes.
 In addition, you need to analyze the reviews of previous clients of the company.
 Awards and certificates are important as well.
 Also look at the successes achieved by the clients of the software house, because often they’re the ones who receive awards for implementing a given project.
 When looking for opinions and recommendations, take a look at industry forums and social media too.